Dexalot/dexalot-docs/docs/contracts/TradePairs.md

 **Dev notes:** \
-IF BUY order, it will try to match with an order in the SELL OrderBook and vice versa
+IF BUY order, it will try to match with an order in the SELL OrderBook and vice versa A taker order that is entered can match with multiple maker orders that are waiting in the orderbook.
+This function may run out of gas not because of the single taker order but because of the number of maker orders that are matching with it.
+This variable is ESSENTIAL for tradepairs in AUCTION_MODE== MATCHING because we are guaranteed to run into such situations where a single large SELL order (quantity 1000) is potentially matched with multiple small BUY orders (1000 orders with quantity 1) , creating 1000 matches which will run out of gas.

 ```solidity:no-line-numbers
 function matchOrder(bytes32 _takerOrderId, uint8 _maxCount) private returns (uint256)